ethereum/go-ethereum/content/docs/tools/Clef/Setup.md

 - sys-firewall handles firewall rules
 - sys-usb handles USB devices, and can map usb-devices to certain qubes.

-The goal of this document is to describe how we can set up clef to provide secure transaction signing from a `vault` vm, to another networked qube which runs Dapps.
+The goal of this document is to describe how we can set up Clef to provide secure transaction signing from a `vault` vm, to another networked qube which runs Dapps.

 ### Setup

 There are two ways that this can be achieved: integrated via Qubes or integrated via networking.

 #### 1. Qubes Integrated